22 Jan Utilization of Potentially Inappropriate Medications in Patients with Major Neurocognitive Disorders

 Background

-- Acetylcholinesterase inhibitors and memantine are used to manage symptoms and improve quality of life.
-Other drugs like antipsychotics, antidepressants, and anxiolytics are often used to manage the behavioural and psychological symptoms of dementia, though these carry important risks, including increased mortality and risks of cognitive impairment.
+- Antipsychotics, antidepressants, and anxiolytics medications are often used to manage the behavioural and psychological symptoms of dementia, though these carry important risks, including increased mortality and risks of cognitive impairment.

-- Important gaps remain in our understanding of the epidemiology of MNCD among older adults in Canada, as well as the use of potentially inappropriate medications (PIMs) in this population.
+- Important gaps remain in our understanding of MNCD among older adults in Canada, as well as the use of potentially inappropriate medications (PIMs) in this population.

 Objectives

-- We will replicate the drug utilization study conducted by INESSS using data from Quebec to gather data from additional provinces.
+- We will replicate a drug utilization study conducted by INESSS using data from Quebec to gather data from 6 additional provinces.
 The results from the Quebec study will be included into the overall findings.

-- The objectives are to identify incident and prevalent cases of MNCD among older adults in each province between the fiscal years 2013–2014 and 2022–2023 and describe their characteristics and a set of indicators on the use of PIMs.
+- The objectives are to identify incident and prevalent cases of MNCD among older adults in each province between the fiscal years 2013–2014 and 2022–2023, and to describe patient characteristics and a set of indicators on the use of PIMs.